eirikt/default-webapp-elm-now/README.md

 My default (opinionated/favourite) setup for web application development&mdash;a [single-page application (SPA)][spa] with client-side rendering, to be more precise.
 (I guess that statement (the opinionated/favourite part) will remain true at least a year or so after the date of the last commit...)

-The main objectives of this code base are:
+The main objectives of this codebase are:

 - A design that _scales both technically and organizationally_
 - Opinionated&mdash;yes, but also _idiomatic_

-Regarding _technical scaling_&mdash;even this setup is a static webapp with trivial content, it is a complete vertical of a sound architecture&mdash;ready for a significant expansion without having to rewrite/reorganize the code base, nor having to introduce more components and tooling just to make things work better.
+Regarding _technical scaling_&mdash;even this setup is a static webapp with trivial content, it is a complete vertical of a sound architecture&mdash;ready for a significant expansion without having to rewrite/reorganize the codebase, nor having to introduce more components and tooling just to make things work better.
 [Horizontal](https://en.wikipedia.org/wiki/Scalability#Horizontal_and_vertical_scaling) scaling is intrinsic in this setup, and should be trivial to do.

 Regarding _organizational scaling_&mdash;it is just another word for _readability_ and _maintainability_.
-An important part of achieving this is a concise and compact code base&mdash;which brings us over to the most opinionated technical component in this setup&mdash;[Elm][elm].
+An important part of achieving this is a concise and compact codebase, which brings us over to the most opinionated technical component in this setup&mdash;[Elm][elm].
 Elm is a statically typed, purely functional programming language&mdash;a [family][ml-family] of programming languages that has [quite intriguing properties](#fp).
 If you haven't tried one of them, you really should.
 So, read on!